Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_max_lift_height_design.md

 This is clearly smaller than the previously calculated max deflection, thus the bar must be strengthened.
 Decreasing the L value could decrease the maximum deflection; however, assuming constant L, want to find a mass-efficient material and cross sectional shape that could meet this criteria.

 There are two possible approaches that come to mind when trying to solve this problem.
-First, choose a material (E) value and find a suitable cross sectional shape that could support that load.
+First, choose a material (E value) and find a suitable cross sectional shape that could support that load.
 Second, choose a cross sectional shape and find a suitable E value, and thereby material.
-Upon looking at material properties in the textbook appendix, aluminum had a much smaller weight per unit length than any of the metals typically used to support loads of this caliber; thus, I will choose option 1, in which I choose a material ($E_{\text{al}} = 70GPa$) and then find a suitable I value, and thus cross-sectional shape from assuming the cross-sectional shape is still a square.
+Upon looking at material properties in the textbook appendix, aluminum had a much smaller weight per unit length than any of the metals typically used to support loads of this caliber; thus, I will choose option 1, in which I choose a material ($E_{\text{al}} = 70GPa$) and then find a suitable $I$ value, and thus cross-sectional shape from assuming the cross-sectional shape is still a square and I need to find the side length.

 $$
 y_{\text{d, max}} = -\frac{W_{\max,t}\left(\frac{L}{2}\right)\left[\left(150\,\text{cm}\right)^2 - \left(\frac{L}{2}\right)^2\right]^{3/2}}{9\sqrt{3}\, E I \left(150\,\text{cm}\right)}